Sasindu-Abhayawardhana/advibe-online-advertisement-platform/README.md

 It uses a layered architecture, with separate backend and frontend components handling core functionality.
-The backend manages business logic, database interactions, and API services, while the frontend provides a user interface for managing advertisements and user data.
+The backend manages business logic, database interactions, and API services, while the front end provides a user interface for managing advertisements and user data.

 ***